Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2018-05-21-clustering-integration.md

 For each chromosome ${string}_i$ in population, we

-- extract the $K_i$ centers stored in it,
+1. extract the $K_i$ centers stored in it,
-- perform clustering by assigning each point to the cluster corresponding to the closet center,
+2. perform clustering by assigning each point to the cluster corresponding to the closet center,
-- and compute DB index $DB_i$.
+3. and compute its DB index $DB_i$.

 $$
 DB = \frac{1}{k}\sum_{i=1}^{k} R_i^{(t)}